The SPOT Award nomination process for FY22 is currently closed. The nomination form will reopen when FY23 funds are available.

 - Take risks – assign important projects (that have manageable impacts) to new or developing staff, and those who are rarely assigned additional work, in order to provide the learning experience and opportunity to excel.

-- Campus uses the Berkeley Operating Principles as the key criteria for STAR awards.
+- Campus uses the Achieve Together criteria as the basis for STAR award nominations.
 Student Affairs leaders should integrate these criteria– along with our division’s pillars and strategic plan key priority areas– into their team culture to improve the substantive alignment of award nominations.

 - When reviewing an award nomination for approval, supervisors should consider the limited availability of total award funds and prioritize awards for staff who: